 \section{Introduction}

-Human can learn from very few samples.
-They can readily establish their cognition and understanding to novel tasks, environments, or domains even with very limited experience in the corresponding circumstances. \textit{Meta-learning}, a subfield of machine learning, aims at equipping machines with such capacity for being able to effectively accommodate to the new scenarios~\cite{vilalta2002perspective, grant2018recasting}.
-The training scheme of meta-learning differs from conventional learning in that: meta-learning explores effective ways to search for the appropriate inductive bias~\cite{vilalta2002perspective}.
-In other words, task-agnostic information is extracted from a distribution of tasks and is used to improve the learning of unseen tasks from the same distribution~\cite{hospedales2020meta}.
+Humans can learn from very few samples.
+They can readily establish their cognition and understanding of novel tasks, environments, or domains even with very limited experience in the corresponding circumstances. \textit{Meta-learning}, a subfield of machine learning, aims at equipping machines with such capacity to accommodate new scenarios effectively~\citep{vilalta2002perspective, grant2018recasting}.
+Machines learn to extract task-agnostic information so that their performance on unseen tasks can be improved~\citep{hospedales2020meta}.